ebullient/ttrpg-convert-cli/docs/templates/dnd5e/QuteMonster/README.md

 ### books

-List of source books (abbreviated name).
-Fantasy statblock uses this list.
+List of source books using abbreviated name.
+Fantasy statblocks uses this list format, as an example.

 ### conditionImmune